khulnasoft/integrations-core/postgres/README.md

 The Postgres integration provides health and performance metrics for your Postgres database in near real-time.
 Visualize these metrics with the provided dashboard and create monitors to alert your team on PostgreSQL states.

 Enable [Database Monitoring][28] (DBM) for enhanced insights into query performance and database health.
-In addition to the standard integration, Datadog DBM provides query-level metrics, live and historical query snapshots, wait event analysis, database load, query explain plans, and blocking query insights.
+In addition to the standard integration, Khulnasoft DBM provides query-level metrics, live and historical query snapshots, wait event analysis, database load, query explain plans, and blocking query insights.

 ## Setup

 <div class="alert alert-info">This page describes the standard Postgres Agent integration.
-If you are looking for the Database Monitoring product for Postgres, see <a href="https://docs.khulnasoft.com/database_monitoring" target="_blank">Datadog Database Monitoring</a>.</div>
+If you are looking for the Database Monitoring product for Postgres, see <a href="https://docs.khulnasoft.com/database_monitoring" target="_blank">Khulnasoft Database Monitoring</a>.</div>

 ### Installation